daniellanorris/daniellanorris-mmc6278-3-3-norris-daniella/INSTRUCTIONS.md

 &nbsp;
 ## Introduction

-For this assignment, you will create an application that merges and serves job and city information for users looking to research potential cities they might want to relocate to.
+For this assignment, you will create an application thant merges and serves job and city information for users looking to research potential cities they might want to relocate to.

 &nbsp;
 ## Setup